simonebmalerba/simonebmalerba/README.md

 # Simone Blanco Malerba, PhD 🦝
 ## About me
-I am a curious person.
+I was a curious child.
 As such, I discovered that what I want to do in life is (attempt) to understand complex systems with mathematical models and data analysis.
-I am a physicist with variegate interdisciplinary interests, including engineering, machine learning, neuroscience, climate science and biology.
+I became a physicist with variegate interdisciplinary interests, spacing between electrical engineering, machine learning, neuroscience, climate science and biology.

 I am currently a Marie-Curie fellow at UKE, in Hamburg, studying how neural systems encode and process information from the external world in order to produce complex behavior.